jpwarren/atomist-end-user-documentation/docs/how-to/index.md

 # How To Use Atomist

-We've collected some common scenarios for how people at using Atomist to automate their development.
+We've collected some common scenarios for how people are using Atomist to automate their development.
 Why invent everything yourself when you can copy what works?